-We use Fred Fingers to help children sound out words to spell easily.
-It means they do not have to memorise lists of spelling words.
-It is a tool so they will be able to spell any word.
+We use Fred Fingers to help children sound out words to spell easily so they do not have to memorise lists of spelling words.
+This is a tool to help to spell any word.

 Sound Pronunciation Guide

-We teach using pure sounds.
-We pronounce the sounds clearly, using pure sounds (‘m’ not’ muh’, ’s’ not ‘suh’, etc.) so that your child will be able to blend the sounds together to make words more easily.
+We teach using pure sounds (‘m’ not’ muh’, ’s’ not ‘suh’, etc.), which we pronounce clearly so that your child will be able to blend the sounds together to form words more easily.

-Alongside teaching children sounds, we teach them to blend sounds to read words e.g. s-a-t, sat.
-We use
+Alongside teaching children sounds, we teach them to blend sounds together to read words e.g. s-a-t, sat.

 Here is Fred.
 Fred can only speak in sounds.
 He says d-o-g, h-a-t etc. Speaking like Fred helps children to understand that words are made up of sounds.